6 Dutch poets you should know

 There are likely few people in the Netherlands who aren’t familiar with the name Annie M.G.
 Schmidt.
 The world of Dutch literature is dominated by men, but Schmidt is easily one of the country’s most distinguished writers.
 Known as the mind behind the popular children’s book Jip en Janneke, Schmidt also penned a number of poems in her time.

 Like her books, many of Schmidt’s poems were written for children - but that doesn’t mean they aren’t worth your time!
-In 1950, she published Het fluitketeltje en andere versjes; a collection of her poems, including the likes of Dikkertje Dap and Het Beertje Pippeloentje.
+In 1950, she published Het fluitketeltje en andere versjes; a collection of her poems, featuring the likes of Dikkertje Dap and Het Beertje Pippeloentje.

 Later on in her career, in 1952, she published her first anthology of poems for adults, En wat dan nog!, followed by Weer of geen weer in 1954.
 These collections featured some of her most well-known poems, including Ondergang van een illusie and Leeszaal.